CiiM-Bioinformatics-group/SegDecon/README.md

 # Pipeline

-This repository contains the code for processing, segmenting, and analyzing spatial transcriptomics data using deep learning models like Stardist and deconvolution methods like Cell2location.
+This repository contains code for processing (denoising H&E images), segmenting nuclei, deconvoluting spatial transcriptomics data, and integrating real cell counts into the deconvolution results.
+The segmentation process utilizes deep learning models such as *Stardist*, while deconvolution is performed using methods like *cell2location*.

 # Tutorials
 The tutorial covers all aspects of pipeline and has clearer explanations.
 It is recommended to refer to the tutorial for SegDecon.